How to Setup RFID Inventory Management Solution for Small and Medium RetailersBrett Wilkerson

 As we step into the future of retail, RFID inventory management systems have made it possible for a variety of large scale retailers to easily track all aspects of their inventory.
 Recently, the well-known firm, McKinsey & Co. created the “retail store of the future” to further explore the many ways in which RFID technology can be useful within the retail sector.
 The store is called Modern Retail Collective and the goal of the store is to evaluate newer technologies such as fit predictor software, smart mirrors, and the acceptance of future payment methods such as cryptocurrencies.
 This venture was made possible by companies such as MSM Solutions, a company that has been intricately involved in the creation and development of RFID technology for many years.
 The following is a guide on how to setup these RFID inventory management solutions for small and medium retailers.

-More about RFID Inventory Management
+About RFID Inventory Management

 RFID technology is set to revolutionize the retail industry.
 In particular, RFID technology can be deployed as a means of collecting various customer analytics in order to better understand buying habits and other pertinent information; enabling retail companies to better cater to their demographics.
 This technology makes it possible for retailers to easily conduct inventory, confirm which items are present, determine where in the store items are located, and identify each unique item individually.
 It can also help to prevent labeling mistakes, eliminate the sale of counterfeit products, and automate ordering processes.